 As of the report date, IBM moved into its permanent facility.
 The access roads and the parking lot surrounding the facility had been completed.
-The company's most recent obligation was to produce 300 jobs for the 12-month period ending March 31, 2020.
-The company produced 200 jobs during this period.
-IBM met the 2020 performance requirement by coupling 200 jobs with excess job credits from IBM Baton Rouge.
-The company earned these payroll credits by exceeding performance requirements at their Baton Rouge location for Project Year 2020.
-IBM's next obligation is to produce 400 jobs for the 12-month period ending March 31, 2021.
+The company's most recent obligation was to produce 400 jobs for the 12-month period ending March 31, 2021.
+IBM has not submitted required reports needed to evaluate the company's 2021 job performance.
+IBM's next obligation is to produce 400 jobs for the 12-month period ending March 31, 2022.